bsu-cs222-fall24-dll/FinalProject-Jaiden.Shortt_Jax.Tobyas_Kat.Razo_Cameron.Witzigreuter/README.md

 ### To Run The JavaFX Graphical Interface
 Load the code into your IDE, then run the Gradle Task `Tasks > Application > run`.
 To open the Splits Stopwatch, navigate to `Tools > Open Splits Stopwatch` in the main application's menubar.
+To access a Player Profile, double-click a user in the leaderboard.

 ## Searching For A Game
 Due to how the url is assembled, it's highly recommended that you have the game ID/token from the website url when you search.\